 It got late awfully early this year in the A to Z Challenge.

-I tried to manage Coach Daddy plus a blog for work in this challenge.
+I tried to manage this plus a blog for work in this challenge.

 That didn’t float.
 It did, for a short while.
 But to write every day, or at least post every day, that’s a grind, you know?
 It’s a first-world grind, yes.
 At least I learned a few lessons.
 If you’re not learning, why do it?
 Here are the lessons I came away with this time.